 Specific pattern of male hair loss

-Belgravia‘s highly experienced hair specialists have found that, when treating male hair loss in any of the key patterns – especially those involving a receding hairline or thinning crown – the best results have tended to come from a combination approach that includes both topical and oral medications.
+When treating male hair loss in any of the key patterns – especially those involving stubborn areas such as a receding hairline or thinning crown – it can be beneficial to also apply appropriate solutions of high strength minoxidil.

-Should topical finasteride succeed in receiving its MHRA license and FDA approval, it is certainly something Belgravia would look to provide in future.
+Should topical finasteride succeed in receiving its MHRA license and FDA approval, it could provide an alternative to the current oral treatment.

 As superintendent pharmacist and senior hair loss specialist, Christina Chikaher states: “Research papers have been written regarding the promising results of topical finasteride so I certainly look forward to seeing the published findings from this latest trial.
 It is likely to be quite effective with lessened potential side effects than the oral treatment.
 If they have completed Phase III testing – assuming the drug has met all necessary criteria regarding safety, efficacy and tolerability – then I would assume they are close to licensing the product so a 2020 release date sounds plausible.
 It’s only 18 months away, after all.”